 Minced pork or chicken stir fried with basil and chilies and served over rice.
-This dish is a favorite of mine—but only when I’m looking for something with a little kick.
+This dish is a favorite of mine — but only when I’m looking for something with a little kick.
 Even if you get them to make it “not spicy,” for a Thai that only means two chilies, and I end up trying hard not to breathe fire.
-It’s a common dish, but I prefer mine from the night markets and street stalls, where they tend to mince and chop the meat a little finer than in restaurants.
+It’s a common dish, but I prefer mine from the night markets and street stalls, where they tend to mince and chop the meat a little more finely than in restaurants.

 Pad See Ew

 This is a dish of fat rice noodles cooked with eggs, chicken, and bok choy.
 The noodles are darkened with a soy sauce that adds lots of flavor to the otherwise bland noodles.
 The noodles are quite sticky, and when you pick them up on your fork, you usually get about half the dish too.

 This dish is a staple of Thai cuisine, and you can’t throw a stone without hitting a dozen som tam sellers.
 Shaved papaya is tossed in a mortar and pestle with carrots, peanuts, tomatoes, string beans, palm sugar, fish sauce, and a whole lot of chilies.
 It’s as delicious and amazing as it is fiery.
 It’s so spicy, I simply don’t get it made with any chilies.
 As it’s used throughout the day, the mortar is coated with chili pieces and seeds, so when they make mine, the residue coats my dish with enough spice for me.
 But I often put up with the fiery taste, because it’s just so delicious.
 You want to stop eating it, but you can’t.

 Mango Sticky Rice

 This delicious dish combines sweet mangos, sticky rice, and coconut cream syrup.
 It’s incredibly sweet, and the mango and cream sauce makes it a great snack or desert.

 Speaking of sticky rice, I could eat just sticky rice all day.
 In fact, I often do.
 It’s a late-night snack.
 I’ll find a sticky-rice seller, buy a few portions of it, and walk around eating nothing but rice.